How do the tickets work?

 Unfortunately no, the tickets are non-transferable.
 If you return with a person who isn't on your ticket, they will need to buy their own separate ticket.

 How long does it take to go round?

 This is difficult to predict!
-We have over 40 tanks displaying native British marine wildlife, how long you will spend with them depends entirely on your own interest and whether or not you attend any of the talks or other activities.
+We have over 40 tanks displaying native British marine wildlife, how long you will spend with them depends entirely on your own interest and whether you attend any of the talks or other activities.
 We recommend you take your time and don't rush through - many of the animals are well camouflaged or like to hide, and it can take a bit of searching to find them!

 Is the site suitable for wheelchairs?

 Yes!
-The only steps in the building are those to access the pier tank from above, which can also be seen from a different angle below, and those to access the top deck in the Café.
+The only steps in the building are those to access the pier tank from above, which can also be seen from a different angle below, and those to access the top deck area in the Café.
 A ramp leads to the entrance.
 We also have a wheelchair available to borrow from our admissions.
 For more information, see our Access Statement.

 Can I bring my dog?